lucasmnxavierrj/HangfireServiceTemplate/README.md

 # Hangfire Template for Recurrent and Immediate Jobs

-This solution provides a robust template for managing recurrent (daily, weekly, monthly) and immediate jobs using Hangfire in .NET 8.
-It is designed to be highly modular and extensible, facilitating easy job management and scheduling.
+This solution provides a template for managing recurrent (daily, weekly, monthly) and immediate jobs using Hangfire in .NET 8.
+It is designed to be modular and extensible, facilitating job management and scheduling.

 ## Key Features